qitianwu/IDCF/README.md

-## This repository contains the codes and data used in ICML'21 paper "Towards Open-Wold Recommendation: An Inductive Model-Based Collaborative Filtering Apparoach"
+## This repository contains the codes and data used in ICML'21 paper "Towards Open-World Recommendation: An Inductive Model-Based Collaborative Filtering Apparoach"

 More information will be updated